vlaunyc/vlaunyc.github.io/_posts/2018-04-25-making_skincare_-_my_rails_app_now_with_a_jquery_front_end.markdown

 <br><br>
  **CONCLUSION**<br>

 Overall I'm happy with the way my app turned out and learned a lot in the process.
 There are a few features I would like to add such as a user's ability to delete a comment that is theirs.
-Also channging the ingredients model to be a many to many relationship with formulas, creating a 3 column formula_ingredients tabel to save the id's and amt_of_ingredient.
+Also changing the ingredients model to be a many to many relationship with formulas, creating a 3 column formula_ingredients table to save the id's and amt_of_ingredient.
 That way a user can look up formulas by an ingredient.
 But I will have to work on that at a later date.
 I'm excited to move forward onto React!

 <hr>
 <br><br>